bnpannell/MEIS_Methodology/README.md

 Contains R code for transforming raw data to allow import and processing by IMPLAN

 ## How to Use This Repository
-Fork repository, and Clone to a new local RStudio Project Edit Parameters file- see instructions below or [(link to Documentation)] for detailed explanations Select relevant master.R" file to run.
+Fork repository, and Clone to a new local RStudio Project.
+Edit Parameters file- see instructions below or [(link to Documentation)] for detailed explanations.
+Select relevant master.R" file to run.
 The depreciated file may be used to repeat the FY 2020 study, but all subsequent years should use "run_analysis_master.R"